 Affiliate – a representative person (partner or associate) officially attached or connected to an organization.

-Guest Registration Card – registration of user of accommodation service according to Estonian Tourism Act: the name, date of birth, citizenship and address; the name, date of birth and citizenship of the spouse or a minor accommodated together with him or her; the period of provision of the accommodation services.
+Guest Registration Card – registration of user of accommodation service according to Estonian Tourism Act: the first and last name (or names), date of birth, citizenship and country of residence; the period of provision of the accommodation services; the purpose of the trip; the number of minor children accommodated together with him or her.
 If the user of accommodation serice is not a citizen of Estonia, another state within the European Economic Area or Switzerland or an alien residing in Estonia the number of a travel document and the state which issued it is required.